by Melissa Lichocik – Registered Nurse and Owner at The Healthful Mum

 Some medications such as aspirin and ibuprofen (nurofen) can trigger asthma symptoms although this is pretty rare in children.
 There are some complimentary medications such as Echinacea and Royal Jelly, which also affect people with asthma so it is important to speak with your doctor before starting any of these medications.

-Foods and additives
+Foods and additives and asthma

 Foods that cause asthma symptoms are rare but not unheard of.
 Generally it’s a matter of working out which foods and additives you or your child is affected by and eliminate them from your diet.
 Speak with your doctor about various ways of testing this.

-Chemicals and strong smells
+Chemicals and strong smells in asthma

 Chemicals and strong smells are another trigger for people with asthma so it is important to avoid them if possible.